ppimedia/ppi_preview/README.md

 # ppi-print-preview-github
-Displays a preview for print articles.
+Displays a preview for print articles ...